ross/python-asynchttp/README.rst

 asynchronous http request behavior.

-asynchttp uses python threading and Queues and provides callback mechanisms to allow de-serialization and process to happen in the background (worker threads) as well.
+asynchttp uses python threading and Queues and provides callback mechanisms to allow de-serialization and processing to happen in the background (worker threads) as well.
 You can queue up arbitrary numbers of requests and a specified maximum number of workers will process each request in turn.

 There are two known differences between straight httplib2 and asynchttp: